GeorgeFourikis/Simplify-JavaScript/003)Objects/Objects.md

 //console
 newObj.sayMyName(); // George

-//So the funtion runs, this.name inside the console.log of our function //means that the function should find the name that is related with the //Object newObj,so this.name == newObj.name.
+//So the function runs, this.name inside the console.log of our function //means that the function should find the name that is related with the //Object newObj,so this.name == newObj.name.